-We take a shower and throw our dirty clothes on the floor, or we finish our shower and leave the towel laying wherever we changed gears.
+We take a shower and throw our dirty clothes on the floor, or we finish our shower and leave the towel lying wherever we changed gears.

-Now you may be thinking, “duh”, of course, that is the case.
-What I am thinking is, that is why we often just live in clutter and messes.
-Because each time we leave something where it does not go, we eventually have to go back, pick it up and put it where it does go.
+Now you may be thinking, “duh,” of course, that is the case.
+What I am thinking is, that is why we often live in clutter and messes.
+Because each time we leave something where it does not go, we eventually have to go back, pick it up, and put it where it does go.

-We may even wonder how things became so messy in the first place, yet often we just start cleaning without giving too much thought of how or why and just deal with it.
+We may even wonder how things became so messy in the first place, yet often we start cleaning without giving too much thought to how or why and deal with it.

 Space too small or too much stuff?

 It all fit nice and neat in the beginning!
 But as we know, things can quickly grow into a big mess.

 Perhaps we do not clean it all up, and every day the stuff and clutter build until we finally throw our hands up and give in to the uncomfortable feelings that come with disorganization and clutter.
 Add several more family members are doing the same thing, and before long, we have what seems to be a monumental task to clean up.

 We may try and tune it out, but unfortunately, for some, they will develop feelings of guilt and feeling that they are somehow not good at keeping things organized and are failing.
 Who needs that?